dgwartney/pandoc-book-template/contents/new-agent/new-agent-overview.md

 ### Develop a Q&A Skill and Dialog Skill

 In previous lessons we have learned how to create Q&A and Dialog skills.
-We create additional skills of these types for the new agent.
+You will create additional skills of these types for the new agent.

 ## Lesson 1: Create a New Agent